-Join Bill Dill for an in-depth discussion in this video Types of digital cameras, part of Cinematography 01: Narrative Fundamentals.
+Join Bill Dill for an in-depth discussion in this video Types of digital cameras, part of Learning Cinematography: 1 Narrative Fundamentals.

 - One of the most important decisions the cinematographer has to make is the selection of a camera.
 You have to make this choice based on many factors.
 It's important to choose wisely because this decision will have implications in both production and post production that may not be immediately apparent in pre production.
 The two main factors affecting your choice will be the budget of your production and the schedule of your production.
 The range of camera costs starts with small digital SLR cameras.